Start Your Own Business in Indiana

 • professional licensing.

-The state publishes a comprehensive Business Owner's Guide that you can view online.
-Check the Specific Occupational Business Licenses section of the Guide for more details on state licenses and permits.
-For information about local licenses and permits, check the websites for any cities or counties where you will do business.
+The state publishes a comprehensive Business Owner's Guide that includes a section for licensing and permitting issues.
+For information about local licenses and permits, check the websites for any cities or counties where you'll do business.

 Professional and occupational licenses.
 These cover people who work in various fields.
-The state's Professional Licensing Agency (PLA) oversees many—though not all—of the state's regulatory boards and commissions.
+The PLA oversees many—though not all—of the state's regulatory boards and commissions.
 Those boards and commissions are in turn responsible for regulating the various licensed professions and occupations.
-The Professions section of the PLA website lists the many professions and occupations that the PLA oversees.
+The professions section of the PLA website lists the many professions and occupations that the PLA oversees.

-You should also be sure to verify that the spot is zoned for your type of business.
-You might find zoning regulations for your town or city by reviewing your local ordinances and contacting your town's zoning or planning department.
-Read our article for more tips on picking a location.
+It's important to verify that the spot is zoned for your type of business.
+You can find zoning regulations for your town or city by reviewing your local ordinances and contacting your town's zoning or planning department.

-Partnerships.
-Partners pay state taxes on partnership income on personal tax returns.
+Partnerships: Partners pay state taxes on their share of the partnership income on their personal tax returns.
 In addition, Indiana partnerships also must file Form IT-65, Indiana Partnership Return.

-LLCs.
-Members pay state taxes on their share of LLC income on personal tax returns.
-In addition, LLCs themselves have to file an additional state tax form — either a partnership return or a corporation return.
-The specific form used will depend on how the LLC is classified for federal tax purposes.
-Indiana LLCs also are required to file a biennial report with the Indiana SOS.
-See Indiana LLC Annual Filing Requirements for more information.
+LLCs: Members pay state taxes on their share of LLC income on personal tax returns.
+In addition, LLCs themselves have to file an additional state tax form—either a partnership return or a corporation return depending on how the LLC is classified for federal tax purposes.
+Indiana LLCs are required to file a biennial report with the Indiana SOS.
+See our article on LLC annual report and tax filing requirements for more on Indiana LLC filing responsibilities.

-Corporations.
-Shareholders must pay state taxes on their dividends from the corporation.
-A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
-Moreover, the corporation itself is subject to Indiana corporation taxes.
-And, finally, corporations must file a biennial report with the Indiana SOS.
+Corporations: Shareholders must pay state taxes on their dividends from the corporation.
+A shareholder-employee with a salary also must pay state income tax on their personal state tax return.
+Moreover, the corporation itself is subject to the state corporate income tax.
+And, finally, corporations must also file a biennial report with the SOS.

 And, apart from Indiana taxes, there are always federal income and employer taxes.
 Check IRS Publications 334, Tax Guide for Small Business, and 583, Taxpayers Starting a Business.

-Business insurance can protect your company and your personal assets from the fallout of unexpected disasters, such as personal injury lawsuits or natural catastrophes.
-An insurance agent can help you explore the different coverage options, such as general liability insurance to protect your business against claims relating to bodily injury or property damage.
-To learn more, see Nolo's article, What Types of Insurances Does Your Small Business Need?
+Business insurance can protect your business and your personal assets from the fallout of unexpected disasters, such as personal injury lawsuits and natural catastrophes.
+An insurance agent can help you explore the different coverage options for your business.
+General liability insurance can protect you against claims relating to bodily injury or property damage.
+Cyber liability insurance can cover litigation and settlement fees following a data security breach.

 9. Open a Business Bank Account

-No matter the type of business you form, you should consider opening a separate business account to make it easier to track your income and expenses.
-If you own a business with limited liability, such as an LLC or a corporation, you must open a separate bank account to maintain your liability protection.
-To learn more, see Opening a Business Bank Account.
+When you start any kind of business, you should consider opening a separate business account to make it easier to track your income and expenses.
+For some business types, including LLCs and corporations, a separate bank account is necessary to maintain your liability protection.

 Find the business structure that fits your business.
 Take our business formation quiz for help deciding the best structure for your business.